 How to get to Ausangate Mountain

-On the second day, the tour will be 10 kilometers, for which you should leave early to reach the entrance control to Vinicunca.
+On the second day, the tour will be 10 kilometers, so you should leave early to reach the entrance control to Vinicunca.
 In this place, you can rent a horse and thus regain the strength to get to the mountain of colors.
-After visiting Vinicunca mountain, we will take the road to Mancipara, where we will enjoy a buffet lunch in front of a small lagoon of colors.
-We will return to Japurá, where you will take mobility to return to Cusco.
+After visiting Vinicunca Mountain, we will take the road to Mancipara, where we will enjoy a buffet lunch in front of a small lagoon of colors.
+We will return to Japurá, where you will take mobility to Cusco.

-To make a tour of several days to the Ausangate Mountain is a journey which is advisable to hire the service of an agency because they have prepared all the logistics for the trekking as camping equipment, food, guided and you will only worry about enjoying the hike.
+A several-day tour of Ausangate Mountain is a journey.
+It is advisable to hire the services of an agency because they have prepared all the logistics for the trekking, such as camping equipment, food, and guidance, and you will only worry about enjoying the hike.

 Tips to get to Ausangate Mountain